steamship-core/prompt-api-template/README.md

 # Overview
-This is a basic template for building a [Steamship](https://steamship.com) package for prompt-based text generation.
+This is a basic Replit template for building a [Steamship](https://steamship.com) package for prompt-based text generation.

 ## Quick Start

+To get started, Click `Use Template` from the [template page](https://replit.com/@steamship/Steamship-Prompt-App-Template?v=1) in Replit.

 To run it:
-1. Get a Steamship API Key (Visit: https://app.steamship.com/account/api).
+1. Get a Steamship API Key (Visit: [https://app.steamship.com/account/api](https://www.steamship.com/account/api)).
 If you do not already have a Steamship account, you will need to create one.
-1. Copy this key to a Replit Secret named STEAMSHIP_API_KEY.
+1. Copy this key to a [Replit Secret](https://docs.replit.com/programming-ide/storing-sensitive-information-environment-variables) named `STEAMSHIP_API_KEY`.
 1. Click the green `Run` button at the top of the window (or open a new Shell and type `python3 api.py`).

 # Prompt-based Text Generation